 Contemporary Southern Baptism is a uniquely American cultural phenomenon which derives from the establishment of the United States as a post-colonial Imperial power.
 The suggestion by its apologists that it is an ancient church is completely untrue.
 It evolved in the 20th century, particularly in the tele-evangelist ‘ministry’ of Billy Graham and his fellow travellers.
 Its real roots are in the events surrounding the American Civil War, and its contemporary expression is a phenomenon of the age of mass communication; it is the Fox News of religion.
 Just as Rome adopted Catholicism and used it to rule the world in the past, so Baptists hope that America will adopt their religion and use it to rule the world in the future.

 We should do well to remember this in our dealings with American Baptists.
-It explains a great deal, from the deliberate lies of tobacco companies, the secret murders and torture carried out by the CIA, Big Oil’s wilful manipulation of the truth about Global Warming, down to Bill Clinton’s grubby little lie about Monica.
-Where the only moral imperative is ‘to be seen to believe’ then anything goes, from selling snake oil to political assassination, mass murder, and the deliberate destruction of the planet for pecuniary gain.
+It explains a great deal, from the deliberate lies of tobacco companies, the secret murders and torture carried out by the CIA, down to Bill Clinton’s grubby little lie about Monica.
+Where the only moral imperative is ‘to be seen to believe’ then anything goes, from selling snake oil to political assassination.